defendergr/links_API/README.md

 This web application is a FastAPI-based API service designed to retrieve and process sports match data.

 - **Football Match Data:** The `/football` endpoint fetches real-time football match data from the SofaScores API.
 It requires a valid `SOFA_API_KEY` and filters results based on specified tournaments.
 - **Data Extraction:** The `/links`  endpoint accesses an internal Python application responsible for web scraping and data extraction from a designated URL.
+This URL presents significant challenges due to its complex structure and dynamic content.
 - **Infrastructure:** Includes pre-configured command files for building Docker images and Kubernetes pods to streamline continuous integration and delivery (CI/CD) processes.
 - This application showcases proficiency in Python, FastAPI, web scraping, API integration, and containerization technologies.
 ---